AI

 Since I’m using Hermes, I’ll start with the Nous Portal for a quick setup; $20/mo. subscription tier.

-Activate with hermes model, and pick your default model (I chose google/gemini-3.1-flash-lite-preview).
+Activate with hermes model, and pick your default model (I chose stepfun/step-3.7-flash as it was temporarily free).
 Because I’m running with Nous Portal as my model provider, that takes care of several things for me, like allowing me to change/route to different models via /model in the chat (docs).

 There’s a chance I’ll switch to OpenRouter in the future, but for quick startup, the Nous Portal subscription made the most sense for me.